replab/replab/sphinx/development/doctests.rst

 2) when another comment line starts with ``>>>``,
 3) when two blank comment lines are provided.

-The ``"command-text"`` can have different forms, and the expected output is interpreted accordingly.
+The ``command-text`` can have different forms, and the expected output is interpreted accordingly.

 Expected output
 ---------------